mahimac2006/ConfirmedBugs/README.md

 ## Selected projects

-Two projects were selected (Binutils excluded per requirements).
+Two projects were selected.
 Both are compact, self-contained C codebases with a small number of well-defined fuzz harnesses, public per-bug crash reports, and upstream fix commits — the properties that make them practical for building reproducible exploit chains.